webiny/Htpl/README.md

 The `cache` parameter is an instance of a cache, which can also be a different instance then the one used for Htpl instance.
 The `cache` tells to the minify where to save the minified files.

+When a minified file is created, it will be stored somewhere by the cache provider.
+In order to point to that directory using a web url, the minify component needs to know what is the web absolute path to that location, that path is set inside the `webRoot` option.

 ## Template inheritance